| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Trend analysis requires examining patterns in data, often shown in graphs, to make predictions or conclusions.
+Rationale: Trend analysis requires examining patterns in data, often shown in graphs, to make predictions or conclusions. - What does slope represent in a graph?

 A. Area